ipcamit/kliff_torch/docs/source/auto_examples/example_kim_SW_Si.rst

 system of atoms.

-Calculator
+CalculatorNew
 ----------

-:class:`~kliff.calculator.Calculator` is the central agent that exchanges information and orchestrate the operation of the fitting process.
+:class:`~kliff.calculator.CalculatorNew` is the central agent that exchanges information and orchestrate the operation of the fitting process.
 It calls the model to compute the energy and forces and provide this information to the `Loss function`_ (discussed below) to compute the loss.
 It also grabs the parameters from the optimizer and update the